infoLab204/pseudoDB/tutorials/chickpea.md

 ## Part II: Data download
 1. Create the required directories
     a.
-If you are working with human data, create a directory named "human" in your home directory.
+If you are working with chickpea data, create a directory named "human" in your home directory.
-___$mkdir human___      <br>
+___$mkdir chickpea___      <br>

     b.
-In the "human" directory, create two sub-directories, "data" and "module" (see Fig. 1).
+In the "chickpea" directory, create two sub-directories, "data" and "module" (see Fig. 1).
    ___$cd human___
    ___$mkdir data module___      <br>